Writers’ Markets

 AuthorMAG

 AuthorMAG accepts articles related to publishing and self-publishing based on the writer's first-hand experience.
-Most articles are 1000+ words and the pay is $.05 per word.
+Articles are a minimum of 2000 words and should be evergreen in nature.

 Autostraddle